 With the clearance transfer completed, the DCSA is turning its sights to industrial security which remains one of its core objectives.
 As a major component of the DoD, these changes will obviously ripple throughout the government.

 In August, an unnamed agency official advised security administrators to:

 “expect additional changes in both how we approach the background investigation mission, adjudications, industrial security oversight, counterintelligence, and really our entire approach to partnering with industry in order to protect national security.”

 From further comments, it’s clear that in the near future, a compliance-based mindset will no longer satisfy federal standards for cybersecurity.
 Instead, government organizations will be asked to think in terms of “risk,” proactively anticipating threats that can’t be ticked off a checklist.

-In practice, this likely means that agencies and contractors – in addition to following basic cyber hygiene practices – will eventually depend on cyber threat hunting, penetration testing and other methodologies aimed at targeted threats which automation can’t detect.
+In practice, this likely means that agencies and contractors – in addition to following basic cyber hygiene practices – will eventually depend on cyber threat hunting, penetration testing, and other methodologies aimed at targeted threats that automation can’t detect.
 Getting a head start on these practices will help them to be ready when standards are raised.

 3. Vendors face increased scrutiny

 The final point of contact between attackers and their target lies in hardware, and – with rising awareness of security flaws in equipment from IoT and networking vendors – the DoD is finally taking action to prevent vulnerable assets from threatening the security of cleared facilities.

 Last month, the agency released a first draft of the Cybersecurity Maturity Model Certification (CMMC) outlining standards that vendors will need to pass in order to work with the federal government, beginning in fall of next year.
 Likewise, federal organizations will have to ensure that their vendors are indeed certified.